Fanael/helm-w32-launcher/README.md

 recursive search with `directory-files`.

-The Emacs side does relatively little: it calls the C# code, reads the output using `read`, caches the entries and passes them to Helm.
+The Emacs side does relatively little: it calls the C# code, reads the output using `read`, caches the entries, passes them to Helm and calls the C# code to act on the selection again.

+The C# code actually executes the shortcut because even though `w32-shell-execute` exists, Emacs 24.3 and earlier use legacy codepage-based APIs, so they're unable to correctly start a shortcut from a path containing characters outside the current code page. .NET uses Unicode APIs, so it just works there.

 The first time `helm-w32-launcher` is called, it tries to compile `StartMenuItems.cs`.
 If you have .NET 2.0 or newer installed, this should just